Odenson/LangGraph_agent_test/README.md

 │
 ├── scr/
 │   └── main.py         # Main application code
+|   └── tools/
+|       └── agent-tools
 ├── test/
 │   └── test_main.py    # Unit tests
-├── requirements.txt    # Python dependencies
+├── pyproject.toml      # UV dependencies
 └── .env                # (Not committed) API keys
 ```

 ## Customization

 - **Change the system prompt:**
-  Edit the `system_prompt` in `main.py` to adjust the agent's response style.
+  Edit the `system_prompt` in `agentMain.py` to adjust the agent's response style.
 - **Change the question:**
-  Modify the `question` variable in `main.py` to ask different questions.
+  Modify the default `question` variable in `agentMain.py` to ask different questions.
 - **Add more tools:**
   Add additional tools to the `tools` list and bind them to the model.